vpylro/BTW/README.md

 # Introduction

-BTW a fully automated and easy-to-install package as well as a complete easy to follow pipeline for microbial metataxonomic analysis in the Windows Subsystem for Linux (WSL).
-BTW combines several open-access tools to providing the users with a complete workflow for processing 16S rRNA data from raw sequencing reads to diversity-related conclusions.
-It includes data quality filtering, clustering, taxonomic assignment and further statistical analyses, directly in the WSL, avoiding the prior need of migrating from Windows to Linux.
-BTW is expected to boost the use of NGS amplicon data by facilitating rapid access to bioinformatics tools for Windows users.
+BTW offers a fully automated and user-friendly package, along with a comprehensive, easy-to-follow pipeline for microbial metataxonomic analysis in the Windows Subsystem for Linux (WSL).
+It integrates several open-access tools to provide users with a complete workflow for processing 16S rRNA data, from raw sequencing reads to diversity-related conclusions.
+The package includes data quality filtering, clustering, taxonomic assignment, and additional statistical analyses, all directly within WSL.
+This eliminates the need for users to transition from Windows to Linux.
+BTW aims to enhance the use of NGS amplicon data by providing Windows users with rapid access to essential bioinformatics tools.

 # Installing BTW